Westmorland Historical Society – Beginnings

 Westmorland Historical Society – Today

-The success of Keillor House encouraged the acquisition and restoration of four other historic buildings in Dorchester: the Bell Inn, the St. James Presbyterian Church (converted into a first-rate textile museum), the Payzant & Card Building (formerly the Weldon Hotel) and the Sir Pierre-Amand Landry house.
+The success of Keillor House encouraged the acquisition and restoration of four other historic buildings in Dorchester: the Bell Inn, the St. James Presbyterian Church (converted into a first-rate textile museum) and the Payzant & Card Building (formerly the Weldon Hotel).

 The concentration of restoration projects in Dorchester, the dissolution of the county system and the growth of heritage societies in other centres in Westmorland County shifted the Society’s focus to the shiretown and its main emphasis to museum management and the maintenance of its historic properties.
 To sustain and improve them, we regularly put on a number of special events, most notably the Haunted House Tour and the Victorian Christmas Dinner, that have not only become an important part of local community life but also gained a reputation of being among the best of their kind in the province.